 S. No. Document Permitted Ways to sign 1.
 Tax Invoice Signature / Digital Signature of supplier or his authorised representative, or Signature or Digital Signature by supplier or his authorized representative is not required if electronic invoice issued in accordance with provisions of the Information Technology Act 2000.
 (This option is available w.e.f.
 31st Dec 2018).
-2. ISD Invoice Signature / Digital Signature of by ISD or his authorised representative
+2. ISD Invoice Signature / Digital Signature of by ISD or his authorised representative 3.
+Bill of Supply Signature / Digital Signature of supplier or his authorised representative, or Signature or Digital Signature by supplier or his authorized representative

-3. Bill of Supply Signature / Digital Signature of supplier or his authorised representative, or Signature or Digital Signature by supplier or his authorized representative is not required if electronic bill of supply is issued in accordance with provisions of the Information Technology Act 2000.
+S. No. Document Permitted Ways to sign is not required if electronic bill of supply is issued in accordance with provisions of the Information Technology Act 2000.
 (This option is available w.e.f.
 31st Dec 2018).
 4. Invoice cum Bill of Supply Not Specified.
 Rules applicable to tax invoice or bill of supply may be applied.
 5. Debit Note/Credit Note Signature / Digital Signature of supplier or his authorised representative 6.
 Receipt Voucher Signature / Digital Signature of supplier or his authorised representative 7.
 Refund Voucher Signature / Digital Signature of supplier or his authorised representative 8.
 Payment Voucher Signature / Digital Signature of supplier or his authorised representative 9.
 Delivery Challan Signature of supplier or his authorised representative.

-2.6 Tax Invoice and Its Disclosure in GSTR 1
+2.6 Tax Invoice and its Disclosure in Form GSTR - 1

-GSTR-1is the Statement of Outward Supplies which is required to be filed by every registered taxpayer including casual taxable person except:
+Form GSTR-1 is a Statement of Outward Supplies which is required to be filed by every registered taxpayer including casual taxable person except:

-- An input service distributor (ISD). - a non-resident taxable person, (NRTP) - a person paying tax under the provisions of Section 10 i.e. Composition Scheme, - a person paying tax under the provisions of Section 51 i.e. person deducting tax at source, - a person paying tax under the provisions of Section 52 i.e. person collecting tax at source i.e. e-commerce operator (ECO), not being an agent, - a supplier of online information and database access or retrieval services (OIDAR).
+- a.
+An input service distributor (ISD); - b. a non-resident taxable person, (NRTP); - c. a person paying tax under the provisions of Section 10 i.e. Composition Scheme; - d. a person paying tax under the provisions of Section 51 i.e. person deducting tax at source; - e. a person paying tax under the provisions of Section 52 i.e. person collecting tax at source i.e. e-commerce operator (ECO), not being an agent; - f. a supplier of online information and database access or retrieval services (OIDAR).
 The above excluded persons have to file special returns.